PPAGabriel/PPAGabriel/README.md

   ### 👨‍💻 About Me:

-  I am a Junior FullStack Developer from Venezuela living in Spain.
+  Junior FullStack Developer from Venezuela living in Spain.

   - :telescope: I am a student of **Multiplatform Application Development** at CPR Daniel Castelao, and I am looking to enhance my knowledge as a programmer.